pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/04-export-plugin.md

 You've now converted your first PxL script into an OpenTelemetry export script.
 You can dive deeper into PxL scripts by checking out our ["How to Write a PxL Script"](/tutorials/pxl-scripts/write-pxl-scripts/) series or by reading through the [PxL documentation](/reference/pxl/).

-You can also learn how to more deeply interact with Pixie's OpenTelemetry integration [in this tutorial](/reference/pxl/otel-export/) and through the [OpenTelemetry Export documentation](/reference/pxl/otel-export/).
+You can also learn more about Pixie's OpenTelemetry integration [in this tutorial](/tutorials/integrations/otel/) and through the [OpenTelemetry Export documentation](/reference/pxl/otel-export/).

 ## Troubleshooting